 Using a smart bidet toilet seat may not be suitable for some but it can be very desirable for many others.
 Although they aren’t as popular in the UK, elsewhere in the world, they can be found in many bathrooms.

 This bidet toilet seat by the FLORYEU brand is a popular option that’s designed for UK toilets and includes 12 functions that can be controlled from the remote control on the side of the seat.

 - Seat measures at 39 cm x 49 cm

 - Uses a voltage of 230 – 250V

 - Includes a 2 year warranty

 The FLORYEU FDB600 isn’t the cheapest bidet toilet seat on the market but when compared to cheaper alternatives, it’s well-made and includes a warranty.
-To conclude, if you require a high quality and mutli-functional bidet toilet seat, the FDB600 model is the best option.
+Therefore, if you require a high quality, mutli-functional bidet toilet seat and aren’t too worried about the price tag, the FDB600 model is the best option.

 Check it Out

 Every household in the UK will have a toilet with a seat installed and over the years we’ve installed plenty.
 Whether it’s a toilet seat for the family bathroom or an en-suite, we’ve fitted a whole range of styles.
 Two features that we personally always look for include a quick release and soft close mechanism as shown in the image of our en-suite toilet.
 We require these features because it makes cleaning the toilet far easier and it also stops the noise of the seat slamming onto the toilet.